 Feedstock reception and storage

 A reception area for the solid feedstock is usually required to receive the feedstock, check the quality of feedstock, pre-treat the feedstock and process it through the plant.
-The reception area is typically enclosed in a building which is kept under negative air pressure; this along with door management reduces the likelihood of fugitive emissions, including noise.
+The reception area is typically enclosed in a building which is kept under negative air pressure; this along with door management reduces the likelihood of fugitive emissions, including noise, dust and odour.
 Exhaust air from the reception hall should be treated prior to discharge to atmosphere.
 The design must provide adequate space to allow control over waste delivery in order to minimise the amount of time that feedstock is stockpiled before being processed.

 Storage of both feedstocks (prior to digestion) and digestate products is an important consideration that impacts both the operation of the facility and the capital cost.
 It is critical that the digesters are fed regularly to avoid depletion of the biomass as a result of starvation; so the upstream tank should be sized to have a residence time to account for weekends, public holidays and when feedstock is not available and not brought to site as scheduled.